andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 and then we give `f` the “correct” length singleton of our complete vector (`SS l`) and the correct complete vector (`x :+ ys`)

+One nice property where (in contrast with our previous non-structural `withVec`) is that GHC ensures that the length of the vector we give to `f` is actually what we claim it is.

 ### Verifying properties

 We can create some corresponding example of `exactLength` using the exact same